Size: 142 x 75mm

 (4)Check the print quality.

-The printed lines and colours on the 10 pound note are sharp, clear and free from smudges or blurred edges.
+The printed lines and colors on the £10 note are sharp, clear and free from smudges or blurred edges.

-Using a magnifying glass, look closely at the lettering beneath the Queen’s portrait on the 10GBP- you will see the value of the note written in small letters and numbers.
+Using a magnifying glass, look closely at the lettering beneath the Queen’s portrait on the £10- you will see the value of the note written in small letters and numbers.

 (6)Check the ultra-violet feature

-If you look at the front of the 10 pounds sterling note under a good quality ultra-violet light, the number 5 appears in bright red and green whilst the background remains dull in contrast.
+If you look at the front of the note under a good quality ultra-violet light, the number 10 appears in bright red and green whilst the background remains dull in contrast.

 (7)Check the hologram

-There is a hologram on the foil patch on the front of the 10 GBP note.
-If you tilt the note, the image will change between a brightly coloured picture of Britannia and the number 10.
+There is a hologram on the foil patch on the front of the Ten pound note.
+If you tilt the note, the image will change between a brightly colored picture of Britannia and the number 10.